SirSeim/SPFY/docs/Detailed_Design_Specification.md

 **7.2.1.2 Add Activity Table CSU Description**

-The Add Activity button on the front desk homepage allows the user to add activities to a current dropin.
+The Add Activity button on the front desk homepage allows the user to add activities to a current drop-in.

 **7.2.1.3 Checkin CSU Description**